 “Endangered Species” is an example of what not do when going on a safari and what not do when making a movie thriller about it.
 The film’s intended preachy message about poaching is overshadowed by the idiotic story.
 “Endangered Species” wants to have a social conscience about saving animals’ lives, but it makes the human characters so dimwitted, the humans put their own lives in danger and barely know how to save themselves.
 The movie makes a genuine effort to be suspenseful, but that effort is wasted on a poorly conceived plot, low-quality visual effects and subpar acting from some of the cast members.

-“Endangered Species” was directed by MJ Bassett, who co-wrote the movie with her daughter Isabelle Bassett, a co-star in “Endangered Species.”
-Isabelle Bassett’s previous acting credits were two other films directed by MJ Bassett: 2009’s “Solomon Kane” and 2020’s “Rogue.”
+“Endangered Species” was directed by MJ Bassett, who co-wrote the movie with her daughter Isabel Bassett, a co-star in “Endangered Species.”
+Isabel Bassett’s previous acting credits were two other films directed by MJ Bassett: 2009’s “Solomon Kane” and 2020’s “Rogue.”
 It’s proof that nepotism is alive and well but isn’t always beneficial.
-Isabelle Bassett’s questionable acting skills in “Endangered Species” (including letting her British accent slip through when she’s supposed to have an American accent) lowers the quality of this already tacky film.
+Isabel Bassett’s questionable acting skills in “Endangered Species” (including letting her British accent slip through when she’s supposed to have an American accent) lowers the quality of this already tacky film.